Turfco

 Gradually lowering the height of your lawn with a few low mows will reduce the layer of thatch in your lawn.
 The end of spring is an excellent time to do this because the lawn will have time to recover with its quick growth rate.
 Avoid doing this in the winter since you will be causing significant damage to your lawn.
 Your lawn won’t be able to keep up with recovery and appropriately heel in winter.

-DeThatching a buffalo lawn
+DeThatching a Buffalo lawn

 Using a dethatching rake to dethatch your lawn